aitshuber/immunizecc/community.md

     blocks:
       - _bookshop_name: simple/left-right-group-item
         title: BECOME A BOOSTER!
         text: "Immunization has protected the health of Texans for generations.
 Despite that long, successful history, immunization has, in recent years, been politicized more than ever.
-The spread of misinformation about vaccines is dangerous, and puts our state’s health at risk.\_ <br> We cannot afford to lose ground in our fight to protect Texans from preventable disease.
-The more people, like you, who become part of our <strong> BOOST TEXAS <strong> team, the more helpful, factual information we can provide to more people in more communities… and the more lives we can save."
+The spread of misinformation about vaccines is dangerous, and puts our state’s health at risk.\_ <br> <p></p>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
+The more people, like you, who become part of our <strong> BOOST TEXAS team </strong> , the more helpful, factual information we can provide to more people in more communities… and the more lives we can save."
         button:
         image: /assets/img/screen-shot-2023-05-03-at-10-07-23-pm.png
         flipped: false